MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Update-MgSecurityThreatIntelligence.md

           - `[RelatedDetailsUrl <String>]`: Link to a web page with details related to this rule.
           - `[Severity <String>]`: hostReputationRuleSeverity
         - `[Score <Int32?>]`: The calculated score (0-100) of the requested host.
 A higher value indicates that this host is more likely to be suspicious or malicious.
+      - `[SslCertificates <IMicrosoftGraphSecurityHostSslCertificate[]>]`: The hostSslCertificates that are associated with this host.
+        - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+        - `[FirstSeenDateTime <DateTime?>]`: The first date and time when this hostSslCertificate was observed.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+        - `[Host <IMicrosoftGraphSecurityHost>]`: host
+        - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this hostSslCertificate was observed.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+        - `[Ports <IMicrosoftGraphSecurityHostSslCertificatePort[]>]`: The ports related with this hostSslCertificate.
+          - `[FirstSeenDateTime <DateTime?>]`: The first date and time when this port was observed.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+          - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this port was observed.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+          - `[Port <Int32?>]`: The port number.
+        - `[SslCertificate <IMicrosoftGraphSecuritySslCertificate>]`: sslCertificate
+          - `[(Any) <Object>]`: This indicates any property can be added to this object.
+          - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+          - `[ExpirationDateTime <DateTime?>]`: The date and time when a certificate expires.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+          - `[Fingerprint <String>]`: A hash of the certificate calculated on the data and signature.
+          - `[FirstSeenDateTime <DateTime?>]`: The first date and time when this sslCertificate was observed.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+          - `[IssueDateTime <DateTime?>]`: The date and time when a certificate was issued.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+          - `[Issuer <IMicrosoftGraphSecuritySslCertificateEntity>]`: sslCertificateEntity
+            - `[(Any) <Object>]`: This indicates any property can be added to this object.
+            - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
+              - `[(Any) <Object>]`: This indicates any property can be added to this object.
+              - `[City <String>]`: The city.
+              - `[CountryOrRegion <String>]`: The country or region.
+It's a free-format string value, for example, 'United States'.
+              - `[PostalCode <String>]`: The postal code.
+              - `[State <String>]`: The state.
+              - `[Street <String>]`: The street.
+            - `[AlternateNames <String[]>]`: Alternate names for this entity that are part of the certificate.
+            - `[CommonName <String>]`: A common name for this entity.
+            - `[Email <String>]`: An email for this entity.
+            - `[GivenName <String>]`: If the entity is a person, this is the person's given name (first name).
+            - `[OrganizationName <String>]`: If the entity is an organization, this is the name of the organization.
+            - `[OrganizationUnitName <String>]`: If the entity is an organization, this communicates if a unit in the organization is named on the entity.
+            - `[SerialNumber <String>]`: A serial number assigned to the entity; usually only available if the entity is the issuer.
+            - `[Surname <String>]`: If the entity is a person, this is the person's surname (last name).
+          - `[LastSeenDateTime <DateTime?>]`: The most recent date and time when this sslCertificate was observed.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+          - `[RelatedHosts <IMicrosoftGraphSecurityHost[]>]`: The hosts related with this sslCertificate.
+          - `[SerialNumber <String>]`: The serial number associated with an SSL certificate.
+          - `[Sha1 <String>]`: A SHA-1 hash of the certificate.
+Note: This is not the signature.
+          - `[Subject <IMicrosoftGraphSecuritySslCertificateEntity>]`: sslCertificateEntity
+      - `[Subdomains <IMicrosoftGraphSecuritySubdomain[]>]`: The subdomains that are associated with this host.
+        - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+        - `[FirstSeenDateTime <DateTime?>]`: The date and time when Microsoft Defender Threat Intelligence first observed the subdomain.
+The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+        - `[Host <IMicrosoftGraphSecurityHost>]`: host
       - `[Trackers <IMicrosoftGraphSecurityHostTracker[]>]`: The hostTrackers that are associated with this host.
         - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
         - `[FirstSeenDateTime <DateTime?>]`: The first date and time when this hostTracker was observed by Microsoft Defender Threat Intelligence.
 The timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014, is 2014-01-01T00:00:00Z.